 Removing Your Box Mod

-If you’re using a box mod, that has to be removed in addition to your batteries.
+If you’re using a box mod, that and your batteries have to be removed before you can take a vape pen on a plane.
 You can even carry mods and batteries in your pockets when you board a plane but they’ll be subject to the same inspection as anything in your pockets.
 A high-quality carrying case for vape kits can come in handy for bringing your batteries and mods onto the plane with you.

 No Vapes on a Plane

-This should come as no surprise but you are not permitted to vape on a plane even though you can bring a vape on a plane.
+This should come as no surprise but you are not permitted to actually vape on a plane even though you can bring a vape on a plane.
 The main reason you can’t expect to blow clouds among the clouds has to do with the battery being considered a potential fire hazard.
 Airlines want to make sure you keep your batteries well separated from your vape devices to prevent any unforeseen circumstances of a fiery nature.
 In the event that you have a fully disassembled vape pen on you and decide to sneak away to the bathroom for a quick puff, you could actually set off the ultra-sensitive smoke alarms with which planes are specially equipped.
 While sometimes a tackle from an air marshal seems like a reasonable risk to take for a quick puff, it’s definitely not worth it.
+Also, it’s straight up against federal law.
+So can you take a vape on a plane?
+Yes.
+But can you vape on a plane?
+Absolutely not.

 UPDATE: The Potential Hazards of Vaping on a Plane